 - November 21,23 – “Buddy”, drama, short film

-- December 4 – “The Platinum Loop“, drama, additional scenes for the feature film (see above)
+- December 4 “The Platinum Loop“, drama, additional scenes for this feature film (see above)

 - December 8 – “Lord of the Rentals | Hempwick’s Enchanted Items Shop“, Fantasy trade commercial for Texada, an equipment rental software product.
 Written by Justin Yngelemo, Director: Justin Yngelemo, Camera: S. Liljestrand.
 Here’s a quote from a blog, which roughly quotes the commercial: “Our shop is located beneath Dragon’s Aerie and just west of the Mines of Lorea, so we get hundreds of adventurers passing through every month.” – blog.texadasoftware.com